Noreen Nash: Television career

-Some of the television series in which Nash appeared include Hopalong Cassidy, The Abbott and Costello Show and 77 Sunset Strip.
+Some of the television series in which Nash appeared include Hopalong Cassidy, The Lone Ranger,The Abbott and Costello Show and 77 Sunset Strip.

 Post-acting career

 Nash retired from acting in 1962, having been encouraged to do so by her youngest son.
 She attended UCLA, majoring in history, and graduated with a Bachelor's degree in 1971.

+Publishing

-She published the novel By Love Fulfilled in 1980, which was about a doctor in the 16th century.
+Nash published the novel By Love Fulfilled in 1980, which was about a doctor in the 16th century.
 It was partly based on the Flemish anatomist and physician Vesalius.
 In 2013, she published another book, titled Agnes Sorèl, Mistress of Beauty.
 In 2015, she and Jeanne Rejaunier published Titans of The Muses: When Henry Miller Met Jean Renoir; she had worked with Renoir on The Southerner, and she was also friends with the American novelist Henry Miller.

 Personal life

 Nash married Dr. Lee Siegel on December 12, 1942, in Las Vegas, after only having known each other for little over a month.
 They had two sons, Lee Siegel Jr., a novelist and religion professor, and Robert James Siegel, a cardiologist.
-Dr. Siegel worked as a medical director at the film studio 20th Century Fox, died on May 7, 1990.
+Dr. Siegel worked as a medical director at the film studio 20th Century Fox.
+He died on May 7, 1990.
 In 2001, she married actor James Whitmore, who died in 2009.
+Nash was Jewish and was a frequent visitor at the Jewish Home for the Aged in Boyle Heights, California.

 Nash's brother Albert was married to actress Susan Hart's sister.
 According to Hart, it was Nash's beauty that inspired her to become an actress as well.

-She supported the campaign of Democrat Adlai Stevenson during the 1952 presidential election.
+Death

+Nash died at her home in Beverly Hills, California, on June 6, 2023, at the age of 99.
+Her home was put on the market at $16.5 million in January 2025.